BhargavKadali39/retro-controller/README.md

 Inspired by retro Nintendo controller.

-Hands on trial available on [vercel deployed](https://retro-controller.vercel.app/) site and my [codepen](https://codepen.io/bhargavkadali39/pen/zYdEprR) account.
+Hands on trial available at my [vercel deployed](https://retro-controller.vercel.app/) site and my [codepen](https://codepen.io/bhargavkadali39/pen/zYdEprR) account.

 Below is a demo video of the product